 - Centers for Disease Control (CDC) Oral Cancer Work Group

-- The Lance Armstrong Foundation Grant Review Committee (past member)
+- The Lance Armstrong Foundation (now Livestrong Foundation) Grant Review Committee, past member

 - American College of Prosthodontics, Oral Cancer Task Force

 - International Consortium on Head and Neck Cancer Awareness

 - International Association for Dental Research, member

 - American Academy of Oral & Maxillofacial Surgery, Oral Cancer Task Force